jplane/hve-demo/README.md

 ### Generating REST API code

   _Copilot prompt:_

-    Create a plan to do the following:

-    - Generate a Python Flask REST API and dependent code and configuration based on the OpenAPI 3.0 spec in `docs/api.json`.
+    Generate a Python Flask REST API and dependent code and configuration based on the OpenAPI 3.0 spec in `docs/api.json`.
 Use only the existing modules in `src/api/requirements.txt`.

-    - Create a simple `src/api/app.py` entrypoint and `src/api/controllers.py` with an implementation of the endpoint behaviors that maintains system state in-memory.
+    Create a simple `src/api/app.py` entrypoint and `src/api/controllers.py` with an implementation of the endpoint behaviors that maintains system state in-memory.
 Keep all generated code in these files, don't create additional folders or code files.

     Ensure SwaggerUI support is configured.
 The generated code should be a complete, working implementation of the OpenAPI spec.
 Ensure the code will work with the existing Dockerfile.

-    Only create the plan, don't write any code.

-  _(followup with subsequent prompts to implement each phase of the generated plan)_

 ### Local API testing